vesoft-inc/nebula/docs/rfcs/0001-manage-memory-of-AST-by-arena.md

 # Motivation

 The Arena is used to reduce the count of memory allocate and deallocate for many small objects.
 And AST object is perfect fit this.
+And construct the objects in continuously block will speed up access according to the locality principle.

 # Usage explanation